What Is Cat Bunting?

 If you’ve ever wondered why your cat rubs against your legs or gently bumps their head against your hand, then you’ve witnessed the adorable head-bunting behavior firsthand.
 Understanding cat bunting can provide valuable insights into your furry friend’s emotions and can help strengthen the bond between you, your cat, and other pets.

-Cat head bunting is as a sign of affection and trust from your animal companion.
+Cat head bunting is a sign of affection and trust from your animal companion.
 By head-butting and rubbing against you, cats are expressing their love and forming a deeper emotional connection with you.
 It’s their way of offering a huge compliment or saying, “You’re part of my family.”

 But cat headbutting isn’t just about displaying affection.
 It also has a territorial aspect to it.
 When cats rub against objects or people, they leave behind their scent and smell, utilizing the scent glands located on their cheeks, chin, and paw pads.
 The head bunt scent serves as a way for cats to mark their territory and communicate with other cats, dogs, or animals, signaling their presence and establishing familiarity within their surroundings.